Lakokori/Lakokori/README.md

-# Hi 👋, I'm Lakokori
+# Hi 👋, I'm Lakokori A.K.A.
+Lamela Abdul - Masih Ibrahim

 ### A passionate Cyber Security Analyst